|Labour Agreement May 1, 2012 to April 30, 2017- home|

 Section 10: Claim while Negotiated Change Takes Effect

 In the case of any employee who is on active claim arising from a disability which occurred before a negotiated change in benefits and which continues thereafter, the said employee shall, as from the effective date of the

 negotiated change, be paid the changed weekly indemnity benefit, be covered for the changed Group Term Life Insurance, and make the changed contributions.

 Section 11: Surviving Spouse and Dependent Coverage

-Where a surviving spouse and dependents of a deceased employee are not covered by such plans by reason of their own employment, the Company will extend the coverage under Medical-Surgical, the Extended Health Benefit Plan
+Where a surviving spouse and dependents of a deceased employee are not covered by such plans by reason of their own employment, the Company will extend the coverage under the Extended Health Benefit Plan

-and Dental Plan for a period of twelve (12) months, commencing on the first of the month following the month in which the death occurs.
+for a period of twenty-four (24) months following the death: and the Medical-Surgical and Dental Plan for a period of twelve (12) months, commencing on the first of the month following the month in which the death occurs.

 (Attached to and Part of Exhibit C)